LunarG/CrashDiagnosticLayer/README.md

 ## Basic Usage

-Once the layer is enabled, if `vkQueueSubmit()` or other Vulkan functions returns a fatal error code (usually `VK_ERROR_DEVICE_LOST`), a log of the command buffers that failed to execute are written to disk.
+Once the layer is enabled, if `vkQueueSubmit()` or other Vulkan functions returns a fatal error code (usually `VK_ERROR_DEVICE_LOST`), a dump file of the command buffers (and other state) that failed to execute are written to disk.

 ### Logging